 Around the same time as the inaugural lighting, a brick barn was completed, a 5 5/8-inch well was drilled to a depth of 105 feet (93 feet through solid rock), and a square, iron oil house was erected at the station.
-In 1899, the Fresnel lens, which could be seen over an arc of 180°, was removed and replaced with a 270° lens that could be seen from all points of approach from the lake.
+In 1899, the Fresnel lens, which could be seen over an arc of 180°, was removed and replaced with a 270° Henry-Lepaute Fresnel lens that could be seen from all points of approach from the lake.

 The Annual Report of the Light House Board for 1902 had the following entry for Braddock Point.
 “To stop leaks in the tower it became necessary to remove and replace the entire lantern, lantern deck, parapet gallery deck and rails, and all connecting ironwork.
 All the ironwork was cleaned and repainted, and all joints were bedded in cement made of red and white lead.
-The 3 ˝ order lens light was discontinued while the tower was being repaired, from May 8 to June 30, 1902, during which time a lens-lantern light was exhibited from the northern face of …the tower.”
+The 3 ˝ order lens light was discontinued while the tower was being repaired, from May 8 to June 30, 1902, during which time a lens-lantern light was exhibited from the northern face of top of the tower.”

-In February of 1986, Robert and Barbara Thulin purchased the lighthouse property and, after two years of planning, initiated what turned into an eight-year renovation.
+In February 1986, Robert and Barbara Thulin purchased the lighthouse property and, after two years of planning, initiated what turned into an eight-year renovation.
 Structural walls, pocket doors, wainscoting, and moldings were all replaced to return the lighthouse to its former grandeur.
 In 1995, the tower was rebuilt to a height of sixty-five feet, and after receiving the Coast Guard’s approval the lighthouse was relit on February 28, 1996.